DanielCreggOrganization/w9-lab-capacitor-sophieboyle1/README.md

 ## 5. Network Information

-Go to [Capacitor Plugins Webpage](https://capacitorjs.com/docs/plugins) to assist with writing the following service.
+Go to [Capacitor Plugins Webpage](https://capacitorjs.com/docs/plugins) to assist with incorporating this plugin.

-## 6. Test to Speech
+## 6. Text to Speech

-Go to [Capacitor Plugins Webpage](https://capacitorjs.com/docs/plugins) to assist with writing the following service.
+Go to [Capacitor Plugins Webpage](https://capacitorjs.com/docs/plugins) to assist with incorporating this plugin.
+Please note this is a `Community Plugin`.

 ## 7. Browser Testing Guide